|Sample Collection Complete||Data Publicly Available|

 The Cancer Genome Atlas (TCGA) program will focus mostly on two types of invasive breast cancer: ductal carcinoma and lobular carcinoma.
 Invasive ductal carcinoma is the most common type of breast cancer.
 It comprises about 65 to 85 percent of all breast cancer and develops in the milk ducts of the breast.
 About 10 percent of all cases of advanced breast cancer2 are invasive lobular breast carcinoma.
 This cancer develops in the breast milk-producing lobules or glands.

-What have The Cancer Genome Atlas (TCGA) researchers learned about breast cancer?
+What have The Cancer Genome Atlas (TCGA) researchers learned about lobular carcinoma?

 TCGA researchers have: